Wiredista/advanced-proxy-auth/README.md

 Advanced Proxy Auth is a tool that allows you to create an simple reverse proxy with authentication.
 It is useful when you want to protect your unsecured services with a simple password.

-📣 The project is still in development and features are not all implemented yet.

 ## 🪶 Features

-✅ **Implemented:**
-- Single user HTTP Authentication
-- Multiple user HTTP Authentication
 - WebUI based authentication
 - User management
 - Access logs

 🛠️ **Planned:**
 - LDAP Authentication
-- OAuth2 Authentication
 - SSL/TLS support
-- Better admin UI and tools

 ## 🚀 Running